 FOMO, or Fear of Missing Out, is often an underrated catalyst for employee productivity and engagement within an organization.
 However, while it is a useful tool to improve efficiency in the workplace, it is also a double-edged blade.
 The issues FOMO creates may also lead to the development of an inefficient, disengaged or distracted workforce.

 According to an Indeed.com study, most employees tend to experience FOMO due to the workplace atmosphere.
-About 45% of employees report missing their team members and the workflow when they are unable to attend office.
-This suggests that the work culture, camaraderie and competitiveness among a company's employees has an important effect in keeping the team members engaged with their work.
+About 45% of employees report missing their team members and the workflow when they are unable to attend the office.
+This suggests that the work culture, camaraderie and competitiveness among a company's employees have an important effect on keeping the team members engaged with their work.

 Some employees may feel that they are being more productive by multitasking, but that reiterates the point of having too much on one’s plate.
 This kind of consistent multitasking may prove to be more of a liability than an asset when team members opt to distract themselves from their work due to FOMO, rather than actually working on completing tasks and projects efficiently.

 As stated before, FOMO can act as both a positive and negative tool for any company.
 It could lead to unintentional distraction among team members who, instead of working on their own priorities, choose to focus on projects that other teams are undertaking.
 It may also lead to certain employees wishing to be part of another department, thus leading to feelings of disengagement with their present role in the organization.

 If the pros outweigh the cons of FOMO and it starts affecting the team’s performance, it is important to focus on communicating the same to the team.
 Strategies such as taking these factors into account when reporting employees’ performance reviews and helping team members focus better by setting up workshops on mindfulness and attention management may help curb the trend of low engagement and focus at the workplace.